 Continuous variables were expressed as mean ± standard deviation (SD) or as median with corresponding interquartile range (IQR) while categorical variables as counts and percentages.
-The cumulative prevalence of dyslipidaemia (n/N), defined as the ratio between patients with pre-existing dyslipidaemia (n) and the number of patients enrolled in each study (N), were pooled using a random effects model and presented with the corresponding 95% confidence interval (Cl).
-To estimate the mortality risk, data were pooled using the Mantel-Haenszel random effects models with odds ratio (OR) as the effect measure with 95% Cl.
-Heterogeneity among studies was assessed using Higgins and Thomson I statistic where I values corresponding that funnel plots have intrinsic limitations in detecting publication bias, we further carried out the Egger's regression test [10].
-In case of publication bias, the Duval and Tweedie trim-and-fill-method was applied.
+The cumulative prevalence of dyslipidaemia (n/N), defined as the ratio between patients with pre-existing dyslipidaemia (n) and the number of patients enrolled in each study (N), were pooled using a random-effects model and presented with the corresponding 95% confidence interval (CI).
+To estimate the mortality risk, data were pooled using the Mantel-Haenszel randomeffect models with odds ratio (OR) as the effect measure with 95% CI.
+Heterogeneity among studies was assessed using Higgins and Thomson I statistic where I values corresponding with the following levels of heterogeneity: low (<25%), moderate (25-75%) and high (>75%).9 Considering that funnel plots have intrinsic limitations in detecting publication bias, we further carried out the Egger's regression test.
+10 In case of publication bias, the Duval and Tweedie trim-and-fill method was applied.
 To further appraise the impact of potential baseline confounders, a meta-regression analysis was performed.
-The following variables were considered: age, body mass index, gender, diabetes mellitus, arterial hypertension, chronic kidney disease, coronary artery disease, cerebrovascular events, and heart failure.
-All meta-analyses were conducted using Comprehensive Meta-Analysis software, version 3 (Biostat, USA).
+The following variables were considered: age, body mass index, gender, DM, arterial HT, chronic kidney disease, coronary artery disease, cerebrovascular events and heart failure (HF).
+All metaanalyses were conducted using Comprehensive Meta-Analysis software, version 3 (Biostat, USA).